Yandy Díaz Player Props: Rays vs. Guardians

 Yandy Díaz At The Plate

-- Diaz leads Tampa Bay with an OBP of .397 this season while batting .318 with 46 walks and 70 runs scored.
+- Diaz leads Tampa Bay with 124 hits and an OBP of .402, plus a team-best slugging percentage of .513.

-- Among qualified batters in MLB, his batting average ranks fifth, his on-base percentage ranks sixth, and he is 19th in the league in slugging.
+- Among the qualifying batters in baseball, he ranks fifth in batting average, sixth in on-base percentage, and 15th in slugging.

-- Diaz has driven home a run in 36 games this year (36.4%), including more than one RBI in 13.1% of his games and producing three or more of his team's runs on six occasions..
+- Diaz has driven in a run in 37 games this year (37.0%), including 13 games with more than one RBI (13.0%).
+He has also driven home three or more of his team's runs in six contests.

+- In 54 of 100 games this year, he has scored, and 13 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.